dotnet/docs/docs/standard/parallel-programming/task-based-asynchronous-programming.md

 The system culture defines the default culture and UI culture of a thread.
 Unless you specify a default culture for all the threads in an application domain by using the <xref:System.Globalization.CultureInfo.DefaultThreadCurrentCulture%2A?displayProperty=nameWithType> and <xref:System.Globalization.CultureInfo.DefaultThreadCurrentUICulture%2A?displayProperty=nameWithType> properties.
 If you explicitly set a thread's culture and launch a new thread, the new thread doesn't inherit the culture of the calling thread; instead, its culture is the default system culture.
 However, in task-based programming, tasks use the calling thread's culture, even if the task runs asynchronously on a different thread.

 The following example provides a simple illustration.
-It changes the app's current culture to French (France) or, if French (France) is already the current culture, to English (United States).
+It changes the app's current culture to French (France).
+If French (France) is already the current culture, then it changes to English (United States).
 It then invokes a delegate named `formatDelegate` that returns some numbers formatted as currency values in the new culture.
 Whether the delegate is invoked by a task either synchronously or asynchronously, the task uses the culture of the calling thread.

 :::code language="csharp" source="snippets/cs/asyncculture1.cs" id="1":::